Famous puppeteers. Toys for adults. Dreams of Harlequin

 Features of the profession

-The doll artist has to work with fabrics, wood, polymer clay, porcelain, paints and many other materials.
+A doll artist has to work with fabrics, wood, polymer clay, porcelain, paints and many other materials.
 And each of them requires special technologies that the artist has to master.

 The puppets in the theater are puppets and tablet puppets.
 The puppet is controlled by strings on which parts of its “body” are suspended.
-The puppeteer rises above the puppet and, pulling the strings, sets it in motion.
+The puppeteer rises above the doll and, pulling the strings, sets it in motion.

 Workplace